-- Occupations included on the Critical Skills Occupations List are highly skilled occupations which are experiencing labour or skill shortages in respect of qualifications, experience or skills and which are required for the proper functioning of the Irish economy. - Occupations not on either List where an employer cannot find a worker, are considered eligible occupations for an employment permit, subject to criteria, but are not eligible for Critical Skills Employment Permits. - Occupations included on the Ineligible Occupations List are occupations in respect of which there is evidence that there are more than enough Irish/EEA workers available to fill such vacancies, and therefore an employment permit shall not be granted in Ireland.
+- Occupations included on the Critical Skills Occupations List are highly skilled occupations which are experiencing labour or skill shortages in respect of qualifications, experience or skills and which are required for the proper functioning of the Irish economy. - Occupations not on either List where an employer cannot find a worker, are considered eligible occupations for an employment permit, subject to criteria. - Occupations included on the Ineligible Occupations List are occupations in respect of which there is evidence that there are more than enough Irish/EEA workers available to fill such vacancies, and therefore an employment permit shall not be granted in Ireland.

-For your information, a copy of the current Occupations Lists, effective from 12th December 2019 are attached at the Appendix below and can also be found on the following website page link: https://dbei.gov.ie/en/What-We-Do/Workplace-and-Skills/Employment-Permits/Employment-Permit-Eligibility/
+For your information, a copy of the current Occupations Lists are attached at the Appendix below and can also be found on the following website page link: enterprise.gov.ie/en/What-We-Do/Workplace-and-Skills/Employment-Permits/Employment-Permits-Eligibility/